dgraph-io/dgraph/docs/mvp.md

 - For this version, stick to doing everything on a single server.
 Possibly still using TCP layer, to avoid complexities later.
 - Possibly use a simple go mutex library for txn locking.
-- Use UUID as entity id.
+- Use uint64 as entity id.
+- Support [GraphQL](https://facebook.github.io/graphql/): Facebook's new Graph Query Language.
 - Provide sorting in this version.

 ## Concepts / Technologies Skipped